javadasoodeh/CV/opencv_basic/Image_Manipulations_and_Transformations/IMAGE_MANIPULATIONS_AND_TRANSFORMATIONS.md

 #### Rotation

-Rotation involves changing the orientation of an image by a certain angle.
+Rotation is a fundamental transformation in image processing, involving changing the orientation of an image by a certain angle.
 This operation is crucial in various applications like aligning images taken from different angles, data augmentation in machine learning, or correcting the orientation of scanned documents.

 Understanding rotation requires a grasp of basic geometry and linear algebra.
 When we rotate an image, we essentially move each pixel to a new location, following a circular path around a center point.
 The rotation angle determines how far each pixel moves along this path.